 - Specific humanitarian actors.

-IOM's data collection and analysis initiatives will include:
+IOM's data collection and analysis initiatives through the Displacement Tracking Matrix will include:

-- Displacement tracking in Lake Province, through implementation of rounds of DTM’s Mobility Tracking methodology, which gathers information on estimates of the number of displaced persons, profiles of displaced populations, access to services and living conditions, and priority needs and assistance;
+- Through implementation of rounds of DTM’s Mobility Tracking tool in the Lake Province, which gathers estimates on the number of displaced persons in displacement sites, profiles of displaced populations, access to services and living conditions, and priority needs and assistance;

 - Implementation of the Emergency Tracking Tool countrywide, to collect and report immediate data on, but not limited to, sudden displacements, collective expulsion, forced returns, and climatic emergencies, in order to inform life-saving assistance;

-- Conducting Return Intention Surveys in Lake Province to collect information on displaced persons’ intentions, as well as the conditions necessary for a sustainable return or integration;
+- Conducting Return Intention Surveys in Lake Province and in the east to collect information on displaced person and returnee intentions, as well as the conditions necessary for a sustainable return or integration;

 - Flow monitoring of people on the move in key transit points in the country, especially along routes encompassing high rates of irregular migration and movements of vulnerable migrants, in order to gather the amplitude of migration along these routes, migrants’ profiles and vulnerabilities;

-- Implementation of the Stability Index, as key to the HDPN, with the purpose of assessing the level of stability of areas hosting displaced populations in the Lake Province and highlighting factors most influencing this level of stability.
-The ultimate objective is to allow targeted programming in localities according to their stability and, thus, to allow coherent interventions that link humanitarian, transition and development approaches according to the situation of localities; and
+- Implementation of the Stability Index tool in the Lake Province, as key to the HDPN, with the purpose of assessing the perceived level of stability of areas hosting displaced populations and highlighting factors most influencing this level of stability.
+The ultimate objective is to allow targeted durable solutions programming in localities according to their stability and, thus, to allow coherent interventions that link humanitarian, transition and development approaches according to the situation of localities; and

 - Roll out of the Transhumance Tracking Tool (TTT) in Southern and Eastern Chad, to collect data on transhumance flows and emergency situations surrounding transhumance aims at informing programs of prevention and management of conflicts related to transhumance and pastoralism.